straz/artificialtrust/_articles/assholes.md

 In modern times, security systems use ID badges and passwords distinguish between "us" and "them."
-In polarized social media, we proclaim our loyalties reflexively.
-Instantly recognizable symbols quickly assign "us" and "them" labels to everyone we encounter.
+In polarized social media, we proclaim our loyalties as virtues.
+We instantly recognize and assign "us" and "them" labels to everyone we encounter.
 At the Thanksgiving table, we're aggravated the most by relatives who should be "us" but turn out to be "them."

 The immune system is a security system that also distinguishes between "body" and "foreign."
 Invading pathogens are recognized as foreigners.